-CR3: The links and synergies between the three project Components are unclear.
-How will the proposed activities related to water irrigation, tissue culture, and water conservation awareness at schools and markets, complement each other towards the goal of enhancing adaptative capacity/building resilience?
+- 1. How will the proposed activities related to water irrigation, tissue culture, and water conservation awareness at schools and markets, complement each other towards the goal of enhancing adaptative capacity/building resilience? - 2.
 The activities under Component 3 seem unconnected to those under Components 1 and 2, which are focused on farmers.
 Please clarify how will the activities proposed under Component 3 will address the climate challenges presented as part of the context.

-CR4: The intended beneficiaries of the activities could be clarified in order to strengthen the cohesiveness of the project design and its intended impact.
+CR3: The intended beneficiaries of the activities could be clarified in order to strengthen the cohesiveness of the project design and its intended impact.
 Please clarify the geographic scope and intended beneficiaries of each Component.